 Be open to other neighborhoods especially up and coming ones.
 Sometimes we are just priced out of what we truly want but it’s okay, we can still get something else amazing just a zip code away.

 Move in condition?
 Maybe that can’t happen in the neighborhood that you’re eyeing on but with a fixer upper, it could be possible.
 Is that extra half bath necessary?
 Do you really need a finished basement?
 What about an unfinished one instead?
 Remember, you can always remodel a home later or if you outgrow your space, you can sell it and use that money to buy a bigger place down the road or keep it as a rental income property.
 The possibilities are endless when you keep an opened mind.

 5) KNOW YOUR LOANS

-There are many loans out there and many rates out there too.
+There are many mortgages out there as well as rate differences.
 I’d say shop around!
-If you check out a few places your score won’t get affected too much (if they are done close together).
+If you check out a few places within a day or two, your score won’t get affected too much.
 Also, think about how the rates will affect your mortgage.
-How long you will have to pay and the penalties.
+How long will you have to pay and the penalties.
 Some loans require no down payment, others can range from around 3.5% to 20%.
-Some have extra insurances like PMI with FHA loans.
+Some have extra insurances like the PMI that comes with FHA loans.
 Some require you to live in your home for a certain amount of years to avoid penalties.
 Remember when I said ask questions?
-Be sure to ask loan officers a plethora of questions to make sure you feel comfortable with the type of loan and rates that they are offering.
+Be sure to ask those mortgage representatives a plethora of questions to make sure you feel comfortable with the type of loan, conditions and rates that they are offering.
 Also, make sure that you read the fine print on anything you are signing, they may have something hidden that will negatively affect you.

 6) GET THAT INSPECTION